Main Claire's Itchy Feet logo

 The Cost to Get Into Cenote Azul and Cenote Cristalino

-It costs 100 pesos to enter and it is 40 pesos to rent a mask and snorkel (you will be asked to leave your ID as a deposit for the snorkel set).
+It costs $200 including a life jacket (you will be asked to leave your ID as a deposit for the snorkel set).

 Adventures in Mexico _ Visiting Cenote Azul and Cenote Cristalino.